major macro economic indicators

 A political situation expected to remain stable and persistent shortcomings in the business environment

 Vladimir Putin's popularity nationally increased with the Russian intervention in Crimea in March 2014.
-There is however, discontent within the population and the tensions could rise further in a context of economic downturn and high inflation.
+There is however, discontent within the population and the tensions could rise further in a context of economic downturn.
 The regime's increasingly tough stance reflected, notably, in the State's increased control of the media and the Internet, nonetheless significantly limits opposition movements’ ability to organise and express themselves.
 The parliamentary elections in September 2016 are expected to confirm the dominance of the presidential party, United Russia (54% of the votes) but with a weak turnout (48% down from 60% in 2011).

 Shortcomings relating to the protection of property rights, weak governance and lack of corporate transparency significantly weaken the business environment.
 Despite some progress, Russia is ranked 168th (out of 215) on the World Bank's governance indicator, the corruption perceptions index, which is a recurrent weakness.